remade/rave-widget/README.md

 ```

 For Laravel, all these has already been taken care of.
-Just update your
+After you must have updated
-`rave.widget.php` file in Laravel's app config file.
-The widget instance
+`rave.widget.php` file in Laravel's app config path, the widget instance
 will be available as

 ```
-$widget = new RaveWidget();
+$widget = RaveWidget::instance();
 ```

 #### Setting Payments